JackWangCUMT/PainLang/README.md

  + serialization/deserialization of program state
    + possibility to save the state of the program and continue execution later or on another computer

+## Limitations
+ + one statement per line
+ + whitespaces at the left of statements are significant (indentation level, like in python)

 ## Performance
  22808 lines/second on single core (Intel Core i5-3210M@2.50Ghz)